4dn-dcic/fish_omics_format/docs/source/demultiplexing.rst

 Each row corresponds to data associated with an individual Localization event.

-The first column of this table is always Loc_ID.
-The second column has to mandatorily be Spot_ID.
+The first columns are always: Loc_ID, Spot_ID, X, Y, Z.
 The content and order of all other columns is at user's discretion.
 The order of the rows is at user's discretion.

 .. csv-table::
-  :file: tables/demultiplex_columns.csv
+  :file: tables/demultiplexing_columns.csv
   :header-rows: 1